-On September 22, 2016, the FERC conditionally accepted NERC's May 26 filing requesting approval of revised Reliability Standards -- IRO-018-1 (Reliability Coordinator Real-Time Reliability Monitoring and Analysis Capabilities) and TOP-010-1 (Real-Time Reliability Monitoring and Analysis Capabilities), and associated implementation plan, VSLs, and, with two exceptions noted below, VFRs (together, the "Real-Time Situational Awareness Changes").
+As previously reported, the FERC conditionally accepted NERC's filing requesting approval of revised Reliability Standards -- IRO-018-1 (Reliability Coordinator Real-Time Reliability Monitoring and Analysis Capabilities) and TOP-010-1 (Real-Time Reliability Monitoring and Analysis Capabilities), and associated implementation plan, VSLs, and, with two exceptions noted below, VFRs (together, the "Real-Time Situational Awareness Changes").
 As previously reported, NERC stated that the revised Standards are designed to improve real-time situational awareness capabilities and enhance reliable operations by requiring Reliability Coordinators, Transmission Operators, and Balancing Authorities to provide operators with awareness of monitoring and analysis capabilities, including alarm availability, so that operators may take appropriate steps to protect reliability.
 In accepting the revised Standards, the FERC directed NERC to submit a compliance filing, on or before November 21, to modify the VRF designations for IRO-018-1 Requirement R1 and TOP-010-1 Requirements R1 and R2 to "high."
-Challenges, if any, to the September 22 Order are due on or before October 22, 2016.
+The September 22 Order was not challenged and is final and unappealable.